Clean-air Adventure Series: Yosemite National Park, California

 Yosemite is one of the jewels in the National Park system.
 Its landmarks, unmistakable: Half Dome; Bridalveil-, Vernal- and Yosemite Falls; Mirror Lake; El Capitan; The Three Brothers and on and on and on – the vistas just don’t quit.

-How many times I have visited is hard to put my finger on.
+How many times I have visited is hard to put a finger on.
 It’s been more than a few.

-Nor can I say what year it was, but over a Memorial Day weekend, a bunch of friends from college and I planned a Yosemite visit.
-Finding a campsite then probably wasn’t an easy proposition because others no doubt had the same thing in mind.
-You see, this is the time when the park opens to such activities for people.
-Never mind the extremely cold temperatures just before sun-up and at sun-up, particularly at the higher elevations where we all stayed.
+Nor can I say what year it was.
+However, over one Memorial Day weekend, a bunch of college friends and I planned a Yosemite visit.
+Finding a campsite then probably wasn’t an easy proposition; no doubt others had the same thing in mind.
+You see, it is just this time when the park opens to such activities for people, when the temperature is more conducive to Yosemite high-country camping.

-Sad to say I can’t remember the bulk of what was done during that particular outing but what I can tell you is how cold each morning was upon my awaking.
+Sad to say I can’t remember the bulk of what I did during that particular outing, but what I can tell you is how cold each morning was upon my awaking.
 In fact, it was so cold that I found it necessary to run around the site just to feel some warmth in my bones.
-What I also recall and for good reason, was the occasion where when during the night, when we were all sound asleep, guessed what showed up?
-A bear, of course, and as I remember events as they unfolded, one of the people in the group left food out instead of tucking it safely away in a proper container for safe keeping.
-The bear, having detected the food, was clawing at the tent from the outside while those on the tent’s inside were doing all they could to keep this unwelcome – and apparently hungry – visitor at bay.
-What I recollect is that it was tent occupants 1, bear 0 as the bear eventually fled and as for everyone else, all managed to go back to sleep.
+What I also recall and for good reason, was the occasion where when during the night, when we were all sound asleep, an unexpected guest showed up – namely, a bear.
+As it happened, what I remember was one of the people in the group left food out instead of tucking it safely away in a proper storage container for safe keeping.
+That bear, having detected the food, was clawing at the tent from the outside while those on the tent’s inside were doing all they could to keep this unwelcome – and apparently hungry – visitor at bay.
+It was tent occupants 1, bear 0 as the bear eventually fled.
+As for everyone else, all managed to go back to sleep.
 The encounter sure caused quite a stir and most probably rattled some nerves, too.

 On another visit, I hiked to the top of Vernal Fall, the most scenic of all the Yosemite-area falls in my opinion.